-lss sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? docume the curr crossfur water re activitie (City of the prepare expande existing the proj O City Urban Water Management Plent for the City's residents, business rent and future water supply and nenctional, systems approach that is in esources studies, facilities master ples at the City, regional and state leven San Diego 2020).
-The project does not a water supply assessment.
-Implement water entitlements from the water demand projections contained in the ect site).
-Therefore, the project would result. es, interest greeds for the Contended to be lanning, and vels beyond a boot meet Senamentation of the UWMP (wheels) roups, and public ity.
-The 2020 UW etter guide and in various regulator pasic profiling of t ate Bill 610 requint the project would pyider, as the pro- nich are based or c officials.
-The land of the l JWMP assess s a bsequent d assessment system. e project to new or and uses for c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's demand in addition to the provider's existing commitments? \boxtimes
+lss sue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? docume the curr crossfur water re activitie (City of the prepare expande existing the proj The 2020 City Urban Water Management Plan (UWMP) serves as the water resources planning document for the City's residents, businesses, interest groups, and public officials.
+The UWMP assess the current and future water supply and needs for the City.
+The 2020 UWMP emphasizes a crossfunctional, systems approach that is intended to better guide and integrate any subsequent water resources studies, facilities master planning, and various regulatory reporting and assessment activities at the City, regional and state levels beyond a basic profiling of the City's water system.
+(City of San Diego 2020).
+The project does not meet Senate Bill 610 requirements for the project to prepare a water supply assessment.
+Implementation of the project would not result in new or expanded water entitlements from the water service provider, as the project is consistent with existing demand projections contained in the UWMP (which are based on the allowed land uses for the project site).
+Therefore, the project would not require new or expanded entitlements.
+No impacts would result. c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's demand in addition to the provider's existing commitments? $\boxtimes$